3.3 Phase Diagram for Water Vapor: Clausius–Clapeyron Equation

 The simplest case is when all the water is vapor, which occurs when the water vapor pressure is low enough and the temperature (and thus saturation vapor pressure) is high enough that all the water in the system is evaporated and in the vapor phase.

 Let’s think about what it would take to have all the water in the liquid phase.
-Suppose we have a cylinder closed on one end and a sealed piston in the other that is in a temperature bath so that we can hold the cylinder and its contents at a fixed temperature (i.e., isothermal).
+Suppose we have a vertical cylinder closed on one end and a sealed piston at the other end.
+The whole cylinder is immersed in a constant-temperature water bath so that we can hold the cylinder and its contents at a fixed temperature (i.e., isothermal).
 Initially we fill the cylinder with liquid water and have a small volume of pure water vapor at the top.
 If we set the bath temperature to, say, 280 K and let the system sit for a while, the vapor will become saturated, which is on the es line.
 For isothermal compression, in which energy is removed from the system by the bath in order to keep the temperature constant, a push on the piston will slightly raise the vapor pressure above es and there will be net condensation until equilibrium is obtained again.
 If we continue to slowly push in the piston, eventually all the cylinder’s volume will be filled with liquid water and the cylinder will contain only one phase: liquid.
 If we continue to push the piston and the bath keeps the temperature constant, then the water pressure will increase.

 In the atmosphere, ice or liquid almost always has a surface that is exposed to the atmosphere and thus there is the possibility that water can sublimate or evaporate into this large volume.
 Note that the presence or absence of dry air has little effect on the condensation and evaporation of water, so it is not the presence of air that is important, but instead, it is the large volume for water vapor that is important.